antrea-io/antrea/docs/multicast-guide.md

     # The names of the interfaces on Nodes that are used to forward multicast traffic.
     # Defaults to transport interface if not set.
       multicastInterfaces:
+    # The versions of IGMP queries antrea-agent sends to Pods.
+    # Valid versions are 1, 2 and 3.
+      igmpQueryVersions:
+      - 1
+      - 2
+      - 3
     # The interval at which the antrea-agent sends IGMP queries to Pods.
     # Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
       igmpQueryInterval: "125s"